 Investing in retirement

 Whenever you’re planning to retire, you’ll want to know that your hard-earned savings will take care of all your needs once you give up work.
-To help you get your thoughts together, here are some tips and ideas on how to make the most of your pension pot through using drawdown.
+To help you get your thoughts together, here are some tips and ideas on how you can invest in retirement to make the most of your pension pot using drawdown.

 Important information - please keep in mind that the value of investments can go down as well as up, so you may get back less than you invest.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.

 After saving hard over the course of your working life, you’ll want to make the most of your pension pot.
-Using the tabs above, we'll help you understand how you could achieve a sustainable income that sees you through your retirement.
+Using the tabs above, we'll help you understand how you could achieve a sustainable income, using your investments, that sees you through your retirement.

 There’s a lot to consider.
 First of all, you'll need to assess your current situation and ask yourself some questions: